Is LBGTQ+ same sex attraction orientation "intrinsically disordered"?

 - The ecclesiastical evidence: Christian charity is to try to help people overcome obstacles to spiritual growth for their own eternal good and for the good of those they influence.
 That's the Church's mission as commanded by Christ, and whenever and wherever the Church drifts from that mission, it suffers.

-- The statistical evidence: A coalition of LBGT members filed an human rights complaint (pg 3-4) where they provided current health statistics.
-It paints a bleak picture of life expectancy, addiction and health of sexually active members of the LBGT community.
+- The statistical evidence: A coalition of LBGTQ members filed an human rights complaint (pg 3-4) where they provided current health statistics.
+It paints a bleak picture of life expectancy, addiction and health of sexually active members of the LBGTQ community.
+The scientific community says discrimination alone does not account for the entire disparity in rates of anxiety, depression, suicide, substance abuse, intimate partner violence.

 How does the scientific community explain same sex attraction?